Barclays (LON:BARC) Stock Crosses Above Two Hundred Day Moving Average of $180.76

 Barclays PLC (LON:BARC)’s stock price crossed above its two hundred day moving average during trading on Thursday .
 The stock has a two hundred day moving average of GBX 180.76 ($2.36) and traded as high as GBX 196.43 ($2.57).
 Barclays shares last traded at GBX 194.40 ($2.54), with a volume of 39,486,425 shares trading hands.

-BARC has been the subject of a number of research reports.
-Berenberg Bank reiterated a “buy” rating and issued a GBX 230 ($3.00) price target on shares of Barclays in a report on Wednesday, September 29th.
-Credit Suisse Group set a GBX 220 ($2.87) price target on Barclays in a report on Tuesday, October 5th.
-JPMorgan Chase & Co. set a GBX 240 ($3.14) price target on Barclays in a report on Friday, September 17th.
-Royal Bank of Canada set a GBX 190 ($2.48) price target on Barclays in a report on Thursday, August 5th.
+Several research analysts have issued reports on BARC shares.
+Credit Suisse Group set a GBX 220 ($2.87) target price on Barclays in a research report on Tuesday, October 5th.
+UBS Group set a GBX 220 ($2.87) price target on Barclays in a report on Wednesday, September 1st.
+Jefferies Financial Group set a GBX 315 ($4.12) price target on Barclays in a report on Thursday, September 30th.
+Deutsche Bank Aktiengesellschaft boosted their price target on Barclays from GBX 230 ($3.00) to GBX 240 ($3.14) and gave the company a “buy” rating in a report on Thursday, July 29th.
 Finally, Shore Capital reiterated a “buy” rating on shares of Barclays in a report on Wednesday, July 28th.
 Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, Barclays has an average rating of “Buy” and an average price target of GBX 231.67 ($3.03).

 The firm has a 50-day moving average of GBX 185.02 and a 200-day moving average of GBX 180.76.
 The stock has a market capitalization of £32.76 billion and a price-to-earnings ratio of 7.39.